Bandit Pareto Set Identification: the Fixed Budget Setting: THEORETICAL GUARANTEES

 \subsection{Sketch of proof of Theorem~\ref{thm:main-res}}

 We define for any arms $i, j$ and round $r$ the events

-We shall prove that there exists some $c>0$ such that \ege does not make any error on the event $\cE_c^1$.
+We shall prove that there exists some $c>0$ such that \ege{} does not make any error on the event $\cE_c^1$.
 That is, no sub-optimal arm is added to $B_r$ and no optimal arm is added to $D_r$, in any round $r$, and the possibly remaining arm in $A_{R+1}$ is an optimal arm.

 To do so, an important step is to justify that any sub-optimal arm should be de-activated before the optimal arm that dominates it the most.
 More formally, for any sub-optimal arm $i$, we let $i^\star \in \argmax_{j\in \cS^\star} \m(i, j)$, which by definition is such that $\Delta_i = \m(i, i^\star)$.
 For a sub-optimal arm $i$, we know that $i^\star \in \cS^\star$ always exists.
 More importantly, $i^\star$ could be the only arm dominating $i$.
 Therefore it is crucial to ensure that $i$ is no longer active before discarding $i^\star$, otherwise $i$ could appear as optimal w.r.t the remaining active arms.
+Another challenge is to properly estimate the gaps of the active arms.
+For this purpose we novelly prove Lemma~\ref{lem:lem-gap-redef} using geometrical properties of the Pareto set (cf Appendix~\ref{sec:tech_lemmas} for its full proof).
+Using this lemma and defining we first prove the following concentration result.